Dale Heinold – Christmas 2014

 “You’d better get her indoors, I don’t have any rooms but you can use the stable,” the doctor reports as he points the way.
 The tall boy continues,

 “While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no room for them in the inn.”

-Mary and Joseph disappear into an examine room.
+Mary and Joseph disappear into an examining room.
 One of the nurses squeezes a toy which plays the same lullaby used when the hospital announces a birth.
-The couple reappears with a baby doll and settle in while four wheelchair rolling shepherds appear.
+The couple reappears with a baby doll and settles in while four wheelchair rolling shepherds appear.